robenkleene/design-references/blender/tutorials/blender-glass-particle-sphere.md

 1. Add a `UV Sphere` (if it gets added to the `Particles` collection, then drag it to `Collection`).
 Rename it to `Sphere Background`.
 2. Zoom out until you can see both the sphere and the camera, then scale up the `Sphere Background` until it contains the camera (`S` and then drag).
 3. Add a `Subdivision Surface` modifier to `Sphere Background`, with `Render: 3` and `Viewport: 3`.
 Then apply it (`Apply` button).
+4. Smooth `Sphere Background` more by right-clicking and choosing `Shade Smooth`.

+## Background Material

+1. Make a new material called `Sphere Background`